ipfabric/docs/docs/System_Administration/Command_Line_Interface/ipf_checker.md

 description: This section provides a guide how to use `ipf-checker` tool to check IP Fabric system health.
 ---

-# `ipf-checker`
+# ipf-checker

-`ipf-checker` is a Python
-script, which is inspired by
-`rpk redpanda check` resource checker.
+!!! info "Required Steps Before Upgrading to `v7.5`"

+    The upcoming `v7.5` release introduces a new PostgreSQL-based database, which brings updated hardware requirements.
+    To ensure stability and optimal performance after the upgrade, we strongly recommend using directly attached SSD or NVMe storage.
+    To assess your current hardware performance use the tool by running `sudo ipf-checker -d -s`.

+    **WARNING**: The test may take a long time to complete.
+The default timeout is 30 minutes.
+We recommend avoiding any use of the IP Fabric appliance while the test is running.

-It reports whether the hardware requirements, environment checks and dependencies are all met by the IP Fabric appliance to ensure smooth operation.
+The `ipf-checker` is a Python script, which reports whether the hardware requirements, environment checks and dependencies are all met by the IP Fabric appliance to ensure smooth operation.

 It can display the results in a clean, readable table and also write them to a file.
-The end goal is to include it in every deployment of IPF appliances and trigger it automatically with each techsupport generation.

 ## Use